McStasMcXtrace/Schools/2024/SOLEIL_Hercules_March_2024/README.md

 Then click on the green **[Create]** button on the left, with default settings ("Data Analysis", 4 cores, 16 GB mem).
 To access an existing previous session of your own, click on **[Manage sessions]**.

-After e.g. 15-30s you will see an information page that indicates that your session is ready.
+After e.g. 15-30s you should see an information page that indicates that your session is ready.
 Simply click on the **[Connect]** button.

 ![DARTS session](doc/Fig-2-DARTS-starting-session.png "DARTS session")